Mülheim – Essen I: Members

 The constituency has been held by the Social Democratic Party (SPD) during all but two Bundestag terms since 1949.
 It was first represented by Otto Striebeck of the SPD from 1949 to 1953, followed by Gisela Praetorius of the Christian Democratic Union (CDU) for a single term.
 Fellow CDU member Max Vehar then served from 1957 to 1961, before former member Striebeck regained the constituency for the SPD.
 Willi Müller of the SPD was representative from 1965 to 1980, when he was succeeded by Thomas Schröer.
 Dieter Schloten served from 1990 to 2002, followed by Anton Schaaf until 2013.
 Arno Klare was elected in 2013 and re-elected in 2017.
-He was succeeded by Sebastian Fiedler in 2021.
+He was succeeded by Sebastian Fiedler in 2021 and re-elected in 2025.